zehjotkah/rybbit/mockdata/README.md

-# E-commerce Mock Data Generator for Frogstats
+# E-commerce Mock Data Generator for Rybbit

-This script generates realistic mock analytics data for Frogstats, simulating user behavior on an e-commerce website called ShopEase.
+This script generates realistic mock analytics data for Rybbit, simulating user behavior on an e-commerce website called ShopEase.

 ## Features